emi-hi/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Emily for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Emily](https://github.com/emi-hi) for the [Lighthouse Labs](http://lighthouselabs.ca) Web Development Bootcamp .